lux4rd0/unifi-protect-event-manager/README.md

 ## Web Interface Overview

 This service provides a simple web interface accessible by default on port **8888**.
-The web interface allows users to easily manage video recording events from their UniFi Protect cameras.
+The web interface lets users easily manage video recording events from their UniFi Protect cameras.
 Once deployed, you can access the interface by navigating to:

 ```
 http://<server_ip>:8888/